What do psychologists mean by the " sexualization of girls? "

 There is surprisingly little research on the subject.
 Still, the worries don’t seem far-fetched.

-For example, there is evidence that being self-conscious about one’s sexual attractiveness interferes with intellectual performance.
+There is also evidence that being self-conscious about one’s sexual attractiveness interferes with intellectual performance.
 People do more poorly on math tests when they are forced to think about their looks.

 How concern with body image makes people less smart